-Recreational boat sales rose two percent in the first quarter, a slower growth compared to last years first quarter.
+Recreational boat sales rose two percent in the first quarter, a slower growth compared to last year’s first quarter.
 Sales in the main powerboat segments rose by 2.4 percent, from 31,000 boats to 44,000 boats respectively.

-Statistical Surveys sales director Ryan Kloppe says forecasts are for full year sales growth of 4 to 6 percent, he believes sales in the second quarter and the top selling months of April through July will improve and move the industry closer to expectations.
+Statistical Surveys sales director Ryan Kloppe says forecasts are for full-year sales growth of 4 to 6 percent, he believes sales in the second quarter and the top selling months of April through July will improve and move the industry closer to expectations.

-April sales in 23 early reporting states indicate that the industry began the second quarter this year at a stronger pace, sales were up 3.5 percent in the main segments and 5 percent industry wide.
+April sales in 23 early reporting states indicate that the industry began the second quarter this year at a stronger pace, sales were up 3.5 percent in the main segments and 5 percent industry-wide.

 Pontoon sales were up by 11 percent, ski and wake boat sales were up 8 percent, and personal watercraft sales were up 12 percent.
-Kloppe states PWC sales are growing at a pace that would life the category above 60,000 units this year.
+Kloppe states PWC sales are growing at a pace that would lift the category above 60,000 units this year.

-In the first quarter this year the three high volume categories in the main segments of aluminum fishing/ pontoon boats, and 11 to 50 foot fiberglass outboards saw sales rise by small to moderate amounts.
-Personal water craft had the top percentage gain among the industry’s high volume categories.
+In the first quarter this year the three high volume categories in the main segments of aluminum fishing/ pontoon boats, and 11 to 50-foot fiberglass outboards saw sales rise by small to moderate amounts.
+Personal watercraft had the top percentage gain among the industry’s high-volume categories.
 Sales rose 9 percent for the quarter from 5,700 boats to 6,300 boats respectively.

-Another top performer for the first quarter includes 66 foot and larger custom and semi custom yacht sales which rose by 7 to 35 in these early months.
+Another top performer for the first quarter includes 66 foot and larger custom and semi-custom yacht sales which rose by 7 to 35 in these early months.

 May figures will not be due out until next week.